Never Gonna Let You Go (Esthero song): Music video

 The song's music video premiered on YouTube on August 17, 2012.
 Esthero stated in a 2012 interview that it was the director, Sean Michael Turrell's, idea to use a child in the video, stating that she "had a different idea — this surreal, twisted world with characters, where at the end the reveal would be that it all came from the mind of this little girl.
 He took the ideas I had and made the video his own."

 Synopsis

 The video follows a little girl who is in love with her male doll; when she walks in on the doll with a female, Barbie-like doll, however, she ties the female doll to a chair before sticking both dolls in the oven.
 Before they completely melt, she retrieves them from the oven, throws the female doll into a pool, and hugs the male doll tight.
 The video makes extensive use of stop-motion animation.

 Use in media

-"Never Gonna Let You Go" was used in a Season 9 episode of Grey's Anatomy, titled "This Is Why We Fight."
+"Never Gonna Let You Go" was used in a season 9 episode of Grey's Anatomy, titled "This Is Why We Fight."

 Chart performance

 "Never Gonna Let You Go" debuted on the Canadian Hot 100 on the chart dated September 15, 2012.
-The song spent a total of 13 weeks on the chart, peaking at number 72, and becoming her first (and, to date, only) charting hit in Canada.
+The song spent 13 weeks on the chart, peaking at number 72, and becoming her only charting hit in Canada.